Sequential Joint Detection and Estimation: Optimum solution

-{\sc Remark\,3:} As we mentioned earlier, if we select $c_e=0$ then our joint setup reduces to a pure detection problem.
+{\sc Remark\,4:} As we mentioned earlier, if we select $c_e=0$ then our joint setup reduces to a pure detection problem.
 What is interesting in our formulation is that the optimum stopping time $\T$ is still defined through \eqref{eq:th.1} while the optimum decision function $\dec_{\T}$ becomes a likelihood ratio test where $\Li_{\T}$ is compared against the threshold $\frac{c_0}{c_1}$.
-This is in contrast with SPRT where, as we recall, we have a running likelihood ratio compared against two (time-varying and dependent on $\{h_t\}$) thresholds that are not possible to compute analytically.
-Furthermore, SPRT is optimum only when the observations are i.i.d.~whereas our simple scheme enjoys optimality even if the process $\{h_t\}$ is dependent and time varying with unknown statistic.
+This is in contrast with SPRT where, as we recall, we have a running likelihood ratio compared against two, time-varying and dependent on $\{h_t\}$, thresholds that are not possible to compute analytically.
+Furthermore, SPRT is optimum only when the observations are i.i.d.~whereas our simple scheme enjoys optimality even if the process $\{h_t\}$ is dependent and time varying with unknown distribution.
+These interesting optimality properties of our joint detection/estimation strategy are a consequence of defining the cost $\cC(T,d_T,\hat{x}_T)$ under the conditional form depicted in \eqref{eq:eq2}.